mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 <!-- The reality that the police and wider authorities had just been letting direct actions happen and even instigating some of them was stark. -->

-In 2011, it was revealed that several activist groups I had been involved with were infiltrated by an undercover police officer (Mark Kennedy / Stone)[^1].
-My role in outreach for this movement became very uncomfortable as it became clear to extent to which participation in this movement came with hidden risks.
-Our attempts to create systemic change were being countered with response from the state who were far better resourced than we were.
+In 2011, it was revealed that an undercover police officer named Mark Kennedy, operating under the alias Mark Stone [^1], had infiltrated several activist groups I had been part of.
+My role in outreach for this movement became very uncomfortable, as it became clear to extent to which our participation in this movement came with hidden risks.
+Our attempts to create systemic change were being countered with response from the state who were far better resourced than our grassroots movement.
 The momentum of this movement had been in part by driven by new uses of technology and grass-roots organising processes.
+However, the open web’s potential for egalitarian and non-corporate publishing was undermined through the “embrace, extend, and extinguish” tactic[^3].
+Concurrently, the open posting Indymedia network suffered from extensive posting of misinformation and ad-hominem attacks from suspicious sources targetting community activism on social media.

-Our attempts to create systemic change were being countered with response from the state who were far better resourced than we were.
-The momentum of this movement had been in part by driven by new uses of technology and grass-roots organising processes.
-However, the growth of the open web as a means for more egalitarian and non-corporate means of publishing was also attacked.
-A process exemplified by the embrace, extend & extinguish [^3] tactic.
-Concurrently, the open posting Indymedia network suffered from extensive posting of misinformation and ad-hominem attacks from suspicious sources, an early example of state-sponsored troll farms targetting community activism on social media [jensen_russian_2018].
+In response to growing discomfort around involvement in political and environmental activism and the need to support myself financially, I shifted my focus increasingly towards community development.
+I concentrated on my work with FLOSS Manuals, writing and promoting documentation and online learning resources for media creation and collaborative processes using Free Software.
+This work allowed me to  document and advocate for low-cost media and web production methods and co-author _A Open Web_ [^5] a book which celebrated the opportunities provided by open source and decentralised web technology to create a more equalitarian environment of digital participation.
+The FLOSS Manuals project also connected me to diverse international networks whose work was informed by participatory production and decision making methods.
+A key network was the Mozilla community where I created documentation, workshops guides and other learning resources with networks of informal educators.
+This avenue offered a reconnection to the discussing the politics of independent communications in line with an empowerment agenda.

 <!-- Jensen, Michael (September 24, 2018).
 "Russian Trolls and Fake News: Information or Identity Logics?".
 Journal of International Affairs.
 71 (1.5): 115–124. -->